Basic benefit covered services

 • PhD clinical psychologist

-Step 2: Get a referral and pre-authorization
+Step 2: Obtain a referral and pre-authorization

 • Your child will receive an authorization notice for six months of ABA services